Affine Isoperimetric Inequalities for Higher-Order Projection and Centroid Bodies: Preliminaries

 To emphasize how the dual mixed volumes will be used in this work, it is known \cite{gardner_book} that the centroid operator $\g$ and the polar projection operator $\pp$ satisfy the following duality

 for every convex body $K$ and star body $L$ in $\Rn$.

 Let us conclude this subsection with a historical remark on one possible proof of Petty's projection inequality, the second inequality in \eqref{e:Zhang_petty_ineq}.
-Given $u\in\s$, the \textit{Steiner symmetrization} of $K$ about $u^\perp$ constructs a rearrangement of $K$ that is symmetric about $u^\perp$, denoted $S_u K$ and called the \textit{Steiner symmetral} of $K$ about $u^\perp,$ with the property that $\vol_n(S_u K)=\vol_n(K).$ A well-known theorem \cite[Theorem 6.6.5]{Web94} states that there exists a sequence of directions $\{u_j\}_{j=1}^\infty\subset \s$ such that, if we define $S_1 K = S_{u_1} K, S_{j}K=S_{u_j} S_{j-1}K,$ then $S_j K \to \kappa_n^{-1/n}\vol_n(K)^{1/n} \B$ in the Hausdorff metric (see \cite{Sh1}), i.e., $K$ is sent to the centered Euclidean ball of the same volume.
+Given $u\in\s$, the \textit{Steiner symmetrization} of $K$ about $u^\perp$ constructs the \textit{Steiner symmetral} of $K$, denoted $S_u K$.
+The set $S_u K$ is a convex body that is symmetric about $u^\perp$ and satisfies $\vol_n(S_u K)=\vol_n(K).$ A well-known theorem \cite[Theorem 6.6.5]{Web94} states that there exists a sequence of directions $\{u_j\}_{j=1}^\infty\subset \s$ such that, if we define $S_1 K = S_{u_1} K, S_{j}K=S_{u_j} S_{j-1}K,$ then $S_j K \to \kappa_n^{-1/n}\vol_n(K)^{1/n} \B$ in the Hausdorff metric (see \cite{Sh1}), i.e., $K$ is transformed into the centered Euclidean ball of the same volume.
 A fact that seems to have been folklore for a long time, but, as far as the authors are aware, was only first shown rigorously in \cite{LYZ00}, is that for $u\in \s$ and $K\in\conbod,$ one has and therefore Petty's inequality, the right-hand side of \eqref{e:Zhang_petty_ineq}, is an immediate consequence of Steiner symmetrization.
 Inspired by this classical proof, we will recall another type of symmetrization to settle Theorem~\ref{t:pettyprojectioninequality}.